 arom The Bohr Atom

-Neils Bohr described mathematically, using the quantum theory of Max Planck in 1913.
+Niels Bohr in 1913, described an atom mathematically, using the quantum theory of Max Planck.
 So counter-intuitive was the evidence that his model of the atom moved physics from the certainty of the macro-mechanical forces to the statistical variation in uncertainty of the quantum mechanical level of the very, very small micro cosmos.

 For a model of the Bohr atom see this animation.